Seeing pictures of Washington last week sparked a memory.

 Those were my duties in the show…until we got to Washington.

 When we got to Washington, the group that was picking up the tab for this fiasco finally had the epiphany that there was nothing in Dr. Wright’s opera that had anything to do with the house they were trying to save.
 They insisted on adding a silent scene, behind a scrim, depicting the carrying of Lincoln’s wounded body from the theatre on a stretcher from the theatre to the house in question.

 OK, no big deal.

 Wait!
 Not so fast.

 Three professional singers had been hired for the leads in the show.
 The gentleman hired to play Lincoln decided that being carried on a stretcher was not in his original contract and was not a desirable way to extend his evenings in the show.
 After all, he had counted on bein’ shot and bein’ through for the night and settling in for some quality Green Room time (AKA: the dead people’s happy hour).
 Now, perhaps this was ungenerous on his part, but given the timbre of the reviews of the show, perhaps truncation of participation was a wise career choice.

 What to do?

 Opportunity beckoned and the Stage Manager/Drunken Farmer answered.
-Yes, I was supine on a stretcher, but who could pass up the chance to play Abraham Lincoln on the Ford Theater stage?
+Yes, I was supine on a stretcher, but who could pass up the chance to play Abraham Lincoln on the Ford Theatre stage?

 Certainly not this fool.